Hermes-defi/Developer-docs/docs/contracts/Hermes Swap/Hermes Swap.md

 ---
-title: "Hermes Swap"
+title: 'Hermes Swap'
 description: How does the Hermes-Swap contract work?
 Why is it written that way?
 author: Hermes Team
 sidebar: true
-tags: ["solidity", "hermes"]
+tags: ['solidity', 'hermes']
 skill: intermediate
 published: 2022-05-14
 lang: en
 sidebar_position: 4
 ---

 ## Introduction

 Hermes-swap is the Core of Hermes Dex products.
 This set of contracts are used in several products, such as MasterChefV2, HermesBar, among others.
 The purpose of this manual is to explain the operation of each part that makes up this set of utilities.

 ## Basics

 [Hermes-Swap](https://github.com/Hermes-defi/hermes-swap) can create an exchange market between any two ERC-20 tokens.
 In this article we will go over the source code for the contracts that implement this protocol and see why they are written this way.

 ### What Does Hermes-Swap Do?

 Basically, there are two types of users: liquidity providers and traders.